 Katie's favorite part about working at CPI is being able to listen to music and dance along to it.

 Prior to working at CPI, Katie volunteered at The Arc Oregon.
 Her work experience includes working at a law firm right after high school, followed by working in the fast food industry for many years.

 Fun Fact: Katie has been a student of PHAME Academy for 22 years.
 She is actively involved with Special Olympics as a long-time athlete and board member.
 She loves Disney shows and celebrities.

 Olivia joined Community Pathways in the summer of 2018.
 As the administrative assistant she supports the fabulous personal agents and enjoys helping providers and customers.
 She appreciates the care and thought the CPI team put into their work, their dedication to supporting their customers, and the fact that everyone has a good sense of humor.

 Fun Fact: Olivia plays mandolin in multiple bands.
 You may have seen her at a farmers market.

 Development and Administrative Specialist

 Kristine joined Community Pathways as the development and administrative specialist in September 2017.

-With family ties to the DD community, Kristine values being involved in community building efforts that advocate for the inclusion and empowerment of people with all types of abilities.
+With family ties to developmental disabilities, Kristine values community building efforts that engage and empower people with diverse backgrounds and abilities.

-Kristine has a B.A. in art history and M.A. in curatorial studies, with experience volunteering and working in events planning, fundraising, and project management at nonprofits in the U.S. and Canada.
+Kristine has a B.A. in Art History and an M.A. in Art History and Curatorial Studies, with experience volunteering and working in events planning, fundraising, and project management at nonprofits in the U.S. and Canada.